What Is Osko and How Do Osko Payments Work?

 If you build these habits into every payment, you’ll rarely need to find out how stressful an Osko reversal process can be—and that’s a win.

 Double-check the details before sending your Osko payment.
 It’s easy to tap the wrong person by mistake.
 To avoid any mix-up, always take a moment to check the name and account number.
-If you need extra help or have any questions, visit our website to get in touch with us—our team is ready to help you out.
+If you need extra help or have any questions, get in touch with us—our team is ready to help you out.
 Don’t wait until there’s a problem—get it sorted early!

 Frequently Asked Questions